thimpat/to-esm/README.md

 > ```

 > 🚫
-_It is possible that the to-esm internal bundling sometimes fails.
-It's five hours of work, so it's likely
+_It is possible that my bundling implementation fails (I haven't seen it fail yet).
+It's five hours of work, so it's
+> likely
 > not perfect.
-You can use a different bundler like Rollup, for instance, to bundle your final work_
+You can use an external bundler like Rollup, for instance, to bundle your final work_
 > ```shell
-> $> to-esm --entrypoint index.cjs --update-all
+> $> rollup index.cjs --file index.min.js --format iife
 > ```
+>
 ---